bazelbuild/bazel-skylib/README.md

 ## Writing a new module

+The criteria for adding a new function or module to this repository are:

+1. Is it widely needed?
+The new code must solve a problem that occurs often during the development of Bazel build rules.
+It is not sufficient that the new code is merely useful.
+Candidate code should generally have been proven to be indispensible in the repository in which it was developed, or across several projects.

+1. Is its interface simpler than its implementation?
+A good abstraction provides a simple interface to a complex implementation, relieving the user from the burden of understanding.
+By contrast, a shallow abstraction provides  little that the user could not easily have written out for themselves.
+If a function's doc comment is longer than its function body, it's a good sign that the abstraction is too shallow.

+1. Is its interface unimpeachable?
+Given the problem it tries to solve, does it have sufficient parameters or generality to address all reasonable cases, or does it make arbitrary policy choices that limit its usefulness?
+If the function is not general, it likely does not belong here.
+Conversely, if it is general thanks only to a bewildering number of parameters, it also does not belong here.

+1. Is it efficient?
+Does it solve the problem using the asymptotically optimal algorithm, without using excessive looping, allocation, or other high constant factors?
+Starlark is an interpreted language with relatively expensive basic operations, and an approach that might make sense in C++ may not in Starlark.

+If your new module meets all these criteria, then you should consider sending us a pull request.
+It is always better to discuss your plans before executing them.

+Many of the declarations already in this repository do not meet this bar.

 Steps to add a module to Skylib:

 1. Create a new `.bzl` file in the `lib` directory.